lowsound42/blog/content/posts/first-post.md

 description: "The end of the analysis paralysis"
 ---

-I've built this website so many times.
+This website has been through so much.

 Once upon a time it was all hand coded HTML, CSS, and JS.
 As I built that out, I essentially built out my own little framework to get things done effectively.
 That was fun but also pretty inefficient (and tedious) after a while.

-Then it became an over-engineered Next/React SSR thing because I kind of just wanted to try out the hot new thing.
+Then it became an over-engineered Next/React SSR thing because I kind of just wanted to try out the hot new stack.
 Personally, I enjoyed very little about brushing up on React after a while of not having used it at all.

 More recently I've been playing around with Go and htmx on the side so I figured maybe that would be a cool thing to do.
 And it was.
 But again, so much unnecessary work to do...what exactly?